 In closing, the principles of hypothesis testing, acting as one, active listening, transparent communications and scaled collaboration are solid fundamentals any organization can adopt and practice to ensure strategy does not fail at execution.

-LBL Strategies recently partnered with RMC to offer the Strategic and Business Management: Best Practices eLearning Course (also available in our eLearning Bundler).
+LBL Strategies recently partnered with RMC to offer the Strategic and Business Management: Best Practices eLearning Course.

 - Strategy Execution Principles in a Disrupted Environment - June 11, 2018